Winston Peters lashes out at 'spurious allegations' after NZ First Foundation acquittals

 Peters claimed the victims of the case "are the New Zealand people and our democracy".

-He took particular umbrage with "many in the New Zealand media" and the reporting of the case.
+He also took particular umbrage with the media's reporting of the case.

 "We once had a country where one was innocent until proven guilty.
 Now it is guilty until proven innocent," Peters said.
 "Sadly, a lot of people don't have the resources to clear their names, whether in the media or in the courts."